 Jon Opstad

-Jon was nominated for a British Composer Award in 2014, in the Stage Works category, for his score for contemporary dance work Ignis, combining solo violin with electronics.
-He was the winner of the 2011 Presteigne Festival competition for composers.
-Radio broadcasts of his music include BBC Radio 3’s Late Junction and In Tune programmes, as well as New Sounds on New York radio station WNYC, for which Jon was interviewed discussing his music in 2015.
+Jon’s composition Blue Sky, White Clouds, for string quintet and piano, was released as a single on Deutsche Grammophon in 2020.
+In 2022 he released the album Extensions: Music for Computer-Controlled Prepared Piano.
+Jon was nominated for a British Composer Award (now Ivors Classical Award) in 2014, in the Stage Works category, for his score for contemporary dance work Ignis, combining solo violin with electronics.
+Radio broadcasts of his music include BBC Radio 3’s Late JunctionIn Tune and Unclassified programmes, Classic FM, and New Sounds on New York radio station WNYC, for which Jon was interviewed for an episode discussing his music in 2015.

 Audio